 In the Mahabharata, when Krishna went to negotiate peace on behalf of the Pandavas with the Kauravas, he refused to eat in the house of Duryodhana.
 Krisha ate at Vidura’s home.
-He was only served green leafy vegetables, that he had named ‘Vidura saag,’and was growing in his own garden because he refused to have the food in the Kaurava Kingdom.
-Despite living in that Kingdom he maintained his autonomy and in this case food is not just about taste and nutrition.
+He was only served green leafy vegetables, that he had named ‘Vidura saag,’ and was growing in his garden because he refused to have the food in the Kaurava Kingdom.
+Despite living in that Kingdom, he maintained his autonomy, and in this case, food is not just about taste and nutrition.
 It is also a way of giving a message.
-This makes food a very political tool as deduced by Devdutt Pattanaik.
+This makes cooking a very political tool as deduced by Devdutt Pattanaik.

 Vidura’s wife was also not pure royalty

 He was married to the daughter of King Devaka from a Sudra woman.
-She was a very beautiful woman and Bhishma thought she was a worthy match to Vidura.
+She was a wonderful woman, and Bhishma thought she was a worthy match to Vidura.
 Not only because she was intelligent, but also the fact that she wasn’t a pure royal either.
-Despite Vidura’s qualities it wouldn’t have been easy to find a match for him.
+Despite Vidura’s qualities, it wouldn’t have been easy to find a match for him.
 No royal would have allowed their daughter to marry him.
 A sad reality indeed for the most intelligent and righteous man on earth.

 Vidura was wronged

-Among Dhritarashtra, Pandu and Vidura he was the most worthy man to occupy the throne.
-But he was always wronged because of his lineage.
+Among Dhritarashtra, Pandu and Vidura, he was the most worthy man to occupy the throne.
+But he was always hurt because of his lineage.

 There is a very touching episode in the famous serial Dharamshetra now showing on Netflix too.
 It showcases an agonised Vidura asking his father sage Ved Vyasa as to who deserved the Hastinapura throne?